jglatts/Esp8266-Fun/README.md

-# esp8266-fun
+# ESP8266-Fun
-Simple nodemcu esw8266 sketches
+  Get on that wifi mane